When it comes to starting a sales automation platform, you may find yourself in a place where you have to make some big decisions.

 How To Price Your Sales Automation Tool

-One of the most challenging and critical pieces to starting your sales automation platform is determining how much to charge for your sales automation tool
+One of the most challenging aspects to starting a sales automation platform is determining how much to charge for your sales automation tool.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.